 - Foods that are NOT acceptable under BKB Passover dietary rules: Foods that contain these grains: wheat, rye, barley, oats and spelt, i.e. no bread, rolls, pizza, pasta, barley soup, tortillas, crackers, oatmeal, etc. No breaded foods like fried chicken, onion rings, schnitzel, etc.

-- Fee to attend in-person seder-$10 per person (up to $40 per household) payable by check or cash at the door to defray BKB expenses.
+- Fee to attend in-person seder-$10 per person ($40 maximum per household) payable by check or cash at the door to defray BKB expenses.